How to run cnc machine

 Choose an easier way to machine your part.
 Avoid doing it in one operation since it is easier in two operations.
 That helps you achieve accuracy.
 You still have to figure out how to hold the part of each setup.
 Decide on each setup you have to write your geode programs.
 These should be different programs since it evolves around tool changing.

 Use multiple programs for each setup.
-You are allowed to combine all the programs into one to reduce confusion, and that way, they remain short and simple.
-When you are familiar with the CNC tool, you are using, separating the programs will be ideal.
+You are allowed to combine all the programs into one to reduce confusion; that way, they remain short and simple.
+When you are familiar with the CNC tool you are using, separating the programs will be ideal.

 When you switch to a different tool, create another program for that tool.
 For a standard g code program, look for a simple text editor and the basics of G Code programming and CNC terminology.
-If you have been to the CNC program training center, you can do this on your own.
+If you have been to the CNC program training center, you can do this independently.

+Using CAD/CAM software is quick and simple.
 Keep a separate folder on your laptop with programs to avoid rewriting each program when using the machinery.
-That way, you only pick a CNC program for what you are running and edit numbers.
-The result is a better understanding of the writing skills of g code programming.
-Using CAD/CAM software is quick and simple.
+That way, you only pick a CNC program and edit numbers for what you are running.
+The result is a better understanding of g code programming writing skills.

 Using Cad/Cam Software

+CAD is software for computer-aided design.
 You need the software if you do not intend to write your Gcode.
 Using the software saves time and effort.
-CAD is software for computer-aided design.
-Use if to draw your part.
+Use it to draw your part.
 When done, save it as a digital file to be read by the CAM software.